Luftare/world-walker/tasks/prd-minimal-gps-game-prototype.md

 1. **Character Movement**

    - Character must move smoothly towards the position marker at a fixed velocity
-   - Character must stop when reaching the position marker (no oscillation)
+   - Character must stop when the next movement step would take it further from the target than its current position
    - Character must be represented as a gray circle with a border
    - Movement speed must be configurable (default: 2 meters/second)